About

 Action Canada is an independent, non-partisan and non-profit organization and charity based in Ontario, Canada and led by Action Canada Alumni.

-Since its creation in 2003, the Fellowship program has achieved this goal by bringing together outstanding young Canadians whose talents, experiences and perspectives represent the mosaic of our country and by connecting them through shared experiences in communities and places across Canada.
+Since its creation in 2003, the Fellowship program has achieved this goal by bringing together outstanding young Canadians whose talents, experiences and perspectives represent the mosaic of our country and by connecting them through shared experiences across Canada.

 History

-In 2003, philanthropist Sam Belzberg and Simon Fraser University President Jack Blaney created the Action Canada Fellowship to support the next generation of Canadian leaders.
+In 2003, philanthropist and businessman Sam Belzberg and Simon Fraser University President Jack Blaney created the Action Canada Fellowship to support the next generation of Canadian leaders.
 As Mr. Belzberg said: “We want Canada to be the finest country in the world, and to achieve that we need outstanding leadership.”
-Under the direction of the previous Program Director, Cathy Beehan, the Fellowship flourished and welcomed a cohort of exceptional leaders every year for over a decade.
+Under the direction of the founding Executive Director, Cathy Beehan, the Fellowship flourished and welcomed a cohort of exceptional leaders every year for over a decade.

 PPF & Action Canada

 After a brief hiatus, the Fellowship returned under the brand Your Energy Future in 2017 as part of its first partnership with the Public Policy Forum.
 Fellows studied the impacts of a transition to a low-carbon future.
-The following year, PPF and Action Canada signed a three-year agreement to deliver the Action Canada Fellowship.
-This agreement has since been renewed.
+The following year, PPF and Action Canada signed an agreement to deliver the Action Canada Fellowship.
+This agreement has continued.

-With 244 Fellows in its network, the Action Canada community continues to shine as each year new Fellows join and contribute to making Canada a better place.
+With over 300 Fellows in its network, the Action Canada community continues to shine as each year new Fellows join and contribute to making Canada a better place.

 Action Canada Board